jemmy512/book-notes/Linux/unp.md

 * Many networks have an **MTU** which can be dictated by the hardware.
 For example, the Ethernet MTU is 1,500 bytes.
 * The smallest MTU in the path between two hosts is called the **path MTU**.
 Today, the Ethernet MTU of 1,500 bytes is often the path MTU.
 * When an IP datagram is to be sent out an interface, if the size of the datagram exceeds the link MTU, **fragmentation** is performed by both IPv4 and IPv6.
 The fragments are not normally reassembled until they reach the final destination.
 IPv4 hosts perform fragmentation on datagrams that they generate and IPv4 routers perform fragmentation on datagrams that they forward.
 * If the ‘‘**don’t fragment**’’ (DF) bit is set in the IPv4 header (Figure A.1), it specifies that this datagram must not be fragmented, either by the sending host or by any router.
-A router that receives an IPv4 datagram with the DF bit set whose size exceeds the outgoing link’s MTU generates an ICMPv4 ‘‘destination unreach- able, fragmentation needed but DF bit set’’ error message
+A router that receives an IPv4 datagram with the DF bit set whose size exceeds the outgoing link’s MTU generates an ICMPv4 ‘‘destination unreachable, fragmentation needed but DF bit set’’ error message
 * IPv4 and IPv6 define a **minimum reassembly buffer size**, the minimum datagram size that we are guaranteed any implementation must support.
 For IPv4, this is 576 bytes.
-* TCP has a **maximum segment size (MSS)** that announces to the peer TCP the maxi- mum amount of TCP data that the peer can send per segment.
+* TCP has a **maximum segment size (MSS)** that announces to the peer TCP the maximum amount of TCP data that the peer can send per segment.

 ### TCP Output
 * The successful return from a write to a TCP socket only tells us that we can reuse our application buffer.
 It does not tell us that either the peer TCP has received the data or that the peer application has received the data.